 - Dough and cookie cutters – Roll out thick circle shaped dough.
 Then using blunt cookie cutters let them cut out different shapes.

-Hope this list comes in handy to you mama’s out there, looking for some ideas to engage your child.
+Hope this list comes in handy for mamas out there, looking for some screen free activities to engage your child.
 Do write to me what your favorite non screen time activities for kids are?